CADViewer/NextCloud/README.md

 ### 2. Permissions

-In a typical NextCloud installation, the installation is done with owner www-data:www-data and permissions over the files and folders in the app as chmod 755.
+In a typical NextCloud installation, the installation is done with owner www-data:www-data and permissions over the files and folders in the app as chmod 750 forfiles and chmod 640 for directories.
 In this case you will not need to to do anything change permission of files, the CADViewer back-end will function normally under these settings.

 The standard manual configuration steps from Nextcloud docs to adjust file ownership and permission, can be replicated for the /apps/cadviewer folder, so from the /apps/ folder run: